 During the unlock bypass mode, only the Unlock Bypass Program and Unlock Bypass Reset commands are valid.
 To exit the unlock bypass mode, the system must issue the two-cycle unlock bypass reset command sequence.
-(See Table 11).
+The first cycle must contain the bank address and the data 90h.
+The second cycle need only contain the data 00h.
+The bank then returns to the read mode.

 The device offers accelerated program operations through the WP#/ACC pin.
-When the system asserts VHH on the WP#/ACC pin, the device automatically enters the Unlock Bypass mode.
+When the system asserts $V{HH}$ on the WP#/ACC pin, the device automatically enters the Unlock Bypass mode.
 The system may then write the two-cycle Unlock Bypass program command sequence.
 The device uses the higher voltage on the WP#/ACC pin to accelerate the operation.
-Note that the WP#/ACC pin must not be at VHH any operation other than accelerated programming, or device damage may result.
+Note that the WP#/ACC pin must not be at $V{HH}$ any operation other than accelerated programming, or device damage may result.
 In addition, the WP#/ACC pin must not be left floating or unconnected; inconsistent behavior of the device may result.